top of page

 Allergic reaction symptoms in children

 Adults tend to experience more severe and widespread allergic reactions compared to children.
 These reactions can be life-threatening and may involve multiple systems in the body.
-Factors like medication use, alcohol consumption, or physical exertion can worsen these reactions.
-For instance, an adult might have an increased allergic response to foods like wheat when combined with exercise, something that is less common in children with food allergies.
+Factors like medication use, alcohol consumption, or physical exertion can also worsen these reactions.
+For instance, an adult might have an increased allergic response to foods like wheat when combined with exercise, something that is less common in children who have an immediate reaction to certain foods.

 Managing Food Allergies: Children vs. Adults